dragosbuhnila/Anki-add-IPA/README.md

 You need to have an empty field called `IPA`.
 If it's not empty, the word will be skipped.
 You also need an `Extra-IPA` field, which stores whether the word has more etymologies which may have different pronunciations.

+If you edited the port for AnkiConnect, you should also edit `ANKI_CONNECT_URL` accordingly (inside `config.py`).

 Setup the config file based on the name of your deck and the field in which the word is found.
 How do you set it up?
 Either:
 - Edit `config.py` manually (you just need to edit the `DECKS` dictionary)
-- Double-click on `runconfig.bat` if on windows or run `python ./main.py --config` on terminal after activating the venv (see later).
+- Activate the venv and run `python ./main.py --config`

-If you edited the port for AnkiConnect, you should also edit `ANKI_CONNECT_URL` accordingly (inside `config.py`).
+- (Win Only) Double-click on `run.bat` and select the `config` option.

-If you have too many failures when the program states `At first try` try and decrease the `N_JOBS_UPDATE` multiplier in config.py.
+NOTE: If by chance you have too many failures when the program states `At first try` try and decrease the `N_JOBS_UPDATE` multiplier in config.py.

 ### Install Python Env and Run (Windows)
 Note: don't run before checking [config.py](#configpy) is correct, also, do a backup of your collection before (although the program shouldn't be able to break it).